SabakiHQ/LeelaSabaki/README.md

 - #### `--flat`

-  Instead of appending variations as multiple moves, we will append one node per variations with the final board arrangement and move numbers.
+  Instead of appending variations as multiple moves, we will append one node per variation with the final board arrangement and move numbers.

 - #### `--help`